 Working With OneDrive

 OneDrive storage is a default solution for Windows users.
 It is integrated into Windows 8, 8.1, RT 8.1, and 10.
 Some basic MS products such as Office are integrated with OneDrive so that it is available as an option when saving documents.
-But this local OneDrive folder needs to be synchronized with cloud storage, enabling user to manage files both locally and in the cloud.
+But this local OneDrive folder needs to be synchronized with cloud storage, enabling a user to manage files both locally and in the cloud.

 In order to activate cloud storage, users have to log in to OneDrive.com website with their Microsoft account.
 Similar to Amazon Drive or Google Drive, it has some initial storage (5 GB ) available for free, but further expansion comes at a price.
 The basic plan offers 50GB limit at $1.99/month and other plans offer even more storage capacity.
 OneDrive for home users does not include a guaranteed quality-of-service level, but you can get SLA with OneDrive for Business.
 Let us summarize the differences between both editions in the following table: